pedrokohler/github-repo-to-single-file/README.md

 - Prompt for confirmation before downloading blobs
 - Stream progress updates (`current/total`) while downloading and when generating PDFs
 - Resume from previous attempts via cached download checkpoints, so reruns only fetch missing files
+- Export from the requested branch (or the default branch when none is provided) and record both in the output header for traceability
 - Write the final merged output into the `out/` directory as `<repo>-<branch>.txt` or `.pdf`

 Tip: use `npm run build` to emit the compiled ESM bundle into `dist/` if you want to run the CLI directly via `node dist/main.js`.